-Find φ to minimize the (empirical estimate of the) KL divergence between Q(z,x) and P(z) while simultaneously maximizing the (empirical estimate of) the expectation of log P(x|z)
+Find $\varphi$ to minimize the (empirical estimate of the) KL divergence between Q(z,x) and P(z) while simultaneously maximizing the (empirical estimate of) the expectation of log P(x|z)

-Let's try that again...
+Lets try that again...

-- Assume we have completed the data using Q(z, x) - We have a collection of (x, z) pairs - More precisely denoted as $(x, z{x,j})$ since the value $z{x,j}$ used to complete the observation is specific to x (subscript x) - Also, a single x may be completed in multiple ways (subscript j) - We will use (x, z) as our shorthand notation, though - We can work with complete data!
+- Assume we have completed the data using Q(z,x) - We have a collection of (x, z) pairs - More precisely denoted as $(x, z{x,j})$ since the value $z{x,j}$ used to complete the observation is specific to x (subscript x) - Also, a single x may be completed in multiple ways (subscript j) - We will use (x, z) as our shorthand notation, though, with the implicit assumption that z is specific to x, and the x values in (x, z) are not unique - We can work with complete data!

-• Representing the completed data as $[X,Z]=\{(x,z)\}$, the actual posterior probability for Z given X as computed by the model is
+Representing the completed data as $[X,Z] = \{(x,z)\}$ , the actual posterior probability for Z given X as computed by the model is